2023 Beijing Guoan F.C. season: Pre-season

-Early in February, the Sport & Leisure channel for the local Beijing Radio and Television Station ran a special TV feature titled "Farewell Season."
+In early February, the Sport & Leisure channel for the local Beijing Radio and Television Station ran a special TV feature titled "Farewell Season."
 In it, BRTV reporters confirmed that veteran players Yu Yang, Jin Pengxiang, Jin Taiyan, Liu Huan and youngster Liu Guobo have left the team after their contracts with the club expired at the end of the 2022 season.
 Additional reports claim that while Li Ke's contract with the club expired at the end of 2022, he has continued his rehabilitation and returned to the team during pre-season with the hope of earning a new contract via participating in team training.

 The team regrouped on 6 February and traveled to Hainan on 8 February to begin the winter training camp ahead of the new season.
 Top goalscorer from last season Zhang Yuning did not join the team as he was still recovering from a shoulder surgery, but Samuel Adegbenro traveled with the team.

 On 13 February, Guoan announced that Croatian striker Marko Dabro have been loaned out to Latvian club Riga for the 2023 season.

 On 25 February, the team played its first friendly against Changchun Yatai in Hainan.
 Guoan played with a mixture of first team and youth team players, and won 3–0 thanks to goals from Piao Cheng, Jiang Wenhao and Samuel Adegbenro.

 On 26 February, reports emerged that Guoan had signed winger Yang Liyu from Guangzhou and former player Li Lei, who left Guoan for Swiss club Grasshopper, was set to return ahead of the new season.
 Guoan has also signed a new contract with Li Ke after deeming him physically fit to play for the club during winter training camp.

 On 1 March, Guoan played its second training match of the pre-season against Dalian Pro.
 Guoan emerged victorious with goals from Kang Sang-woo, Xu Dongdong and Yan Yu, and a double by Cao Yongjing.
 Guoan won 5–1 at the final whistle and the team went on a small break.
 The team returned to training on 7 March in Hainan and will remain there until 23 March.
 New signings Li Lei, Yang Liyu and Josef de Souza are expected to join the team during training camp soon.
 7 March also saw Croatian media confirm Macedonian midfielder Arijan Ademi's impending transfer to Guoan from Croatian team Dinamo Zagreb.
 For a transfer fee of €1 million, he is reported to have signed a 3-year contract with the team earning €1.65 million per season.
 Additional reports confirmed Guoan's signing of right-back Feng Boxuan from Henan Songshan Longmen as he joined team training on 7 March as well.